The breakthrough was not letting AI run infrastructure.

 Infrastructure as Conversation is not a slogan for autonomous operations.

-It is a design pattern for making infrastructure work more understandable:
+It is a design pattern for making infrastructure work more understandable.

 That is the version worth building.